Category theory for genetics II: genotype, phenotype and haplotype: Chromologies and Pedigrads

 \end{remark}

-\begin{remark}[Notations] Note that the specification of the data $n_1$ and $n_0$ is redundant with the data of the function $t$ and $c$.
-Later on, a segment will often be denoted as a pair $(t,c)$ and, every so often, as an arrow $(t,c):[n_1] \multimap [n_0]$. \end{remark}
+\begin{remark}[Notations] In the definition of a segment $(c,t)$ as defined above, the specification of the data $n_1$ and $n_0$ is redundant with the data of the function $t$ and $c$.
+Yet, for the sake of conciseness and clarity, such a segment $(c,t)$ will sometimes be referred to as an arrow $(t,c):[n_1] \multimap [n_0]$. \end{remark}

 \begin{convention}[Domains, topologies \& types] For every segment $(t,c):[n_1] \multimap [n_0]$, the data $[n_1]$ will be called the \emph{domain} of $(t,c)$, the data $t$ will be called the \emph{topology} of $(t,c)$ and the data $(n_1,n_0)$ will be called the \emph{type} of $(t,c)$.
-The type of a segment will always be specified as an arrow of the form $[n_1] \multimap [n_0]$. \end{convention}
+The type of a segment will be formally specified through the notation $[n_1] \multimap [n_0]$. \end{convention}

 \begin{definition}[Homologous segments] Two segments $(t,c)$ and $(t',c')$ over $\Omega$ will be said to be \emph{homologous} if their topologies $t$ and $t'$ are equal. \end{definition}

 \begin{definition}[Quasi-homologous segments] Two segments $(t,c):[n_1] \multimap [n_0]$ and $(t',c'):[n_1'] \multimap [n_0']$ over $\Omega$ will be said to be \emph{quasi-homologous} if their domains $[n_1]$ and $[n_1']$ are equal. \end{definition}